ilinka97/Site/README.md

 # Site
-Simple website made with basic knowledge of HTML and CSS.
+Simple website made using basic knowledge of HTML and CSS.